Competing the ‘golden tablets’ of the

 Story of Diego Garcia (1993), in which the author-who had been Commissioner for

-the British Indian Ocean Territory (consisting of the Chagos
+the British Indian Ocean Territory (consisting of the Chagos archipelago of

-which rear dramatically from the ocean bed 10,000 feet or more below.
+rear dramatically from the ocean bed 10,000 feet or more below.

 The romantic appellation for these